 My journey with yoga began 18 years ago at the age of 35 because of pain, stiffness and injury.
 I suffered from a bad back from desk work, sore Achilles heels and knees from running and pain in the hands from Karate.
 I sat for most of the day at a desk and I was sore all over when I woke in the morning.
 I would walk around like an 80 year old!
 Night times weren't much better, some nights I'd have to go to sleep sitting up, with a heap of pillows behind me for support, as I just couldn't get comfortable lying down.
 The pain would get so bad that I couldn't take in a full breath.
 The muscles and tissues around my spine and ribs would protest from any movement my breath made.

 Like most blokes, the way I dealt with those morning aches and pains was by ignoring them and on some days, after a few hours, the pain had gone and I could get through the day.
 On other days, the back pain from sitting and heel pain from running would be too much to ignore and I would resort to taking painkillers.
-I took this as part of life in the mid-30’s, not ever knowing I could do something about it.
+I took this as part of life in my mid-30’s, not ever knowing I could do something about it.

 With 2 kids under 6 and another on the way, self employed and the sole bread winner, I worked long hours, staying up late to finish projects so I could help out with the kids and school/kindy drop offs in the morning.
 Life was stressful, sleep was minimal, business was hard and I felt the mighty load of being the one responsible for providing for my family.